nalapati/sdc-vehicle-detection/README.md

 ### Scales and Overlap
 In the notebook cells:

 First windows were drawn on an image manually to get a sense of size of the window wrt the entire image and cars at different points in the image.
 Next, intuitively made sense to use smaller windows close to the center of the image and larger windows further away from the center.
 The top half of the image is ignored and so are vehicles very far away(really small windows).
 The (1280, 720) sized images were reduced to (640, 360).
-Next, I decided overlap based on experimentation, too far away boxes lead to not detecting cars and too close boxes increase computational overhead (In hindsight it might be better to simply translate test images and augment the dataset rather than control window overlap too much).
+Next, I decided overlap based on experimentation, too low overlap leads to not detecting cars and too high overlap increases computational overhead (In hindsight it might be better to simply translate test images and augment the dataset rather than control window overlap too much).
 Once the windows and search configuration was determined, search was conducted and features were extracted from bounding boxes and classified as containing cars and the bounding boxes coordinates were recorded.

 ```
 windows = (